blaknite/pure-admin-rails/README.md

 Pure CSS Admin Template for Rails 4+.

-Forms work with SimpleForm, breadcrumbs with crummy.
+Forms work with SimpleForm, breadcrumbs with crumpet.

 ## Installation